CheewyOFF/fourequalsten_hint/README.md

 This tiny program in Python allows you to quickly and simply calculate every possible solutions to the famous *4=10* game.</br>
 I had a lot of fun developping it, I hope you will enjoy it.</br>

+Note : The code don't have comments, but if you want some, just send me an email and I will do it.

 ## DISCLAIMER BEFORE USING IT

 *Use this program sparingly, or only when you are **REALLY** stuck and you have no more daily solution left.*</br>